mpascha61/Engineering_4_Notebook/README.md

 ### Reflection

 Had to remember to put a "time.sleep(1)" at the end of my "while True:" statement.
-Also had to import
+Also had to use "scl", "i2c", and "sda" pins for the first time.
+Also used the "mpu.acceleration" within the "while True:".

 ## CrashAvoidance2